FilipHans/Trullo-exam-Filip-Hansen/README.md

 ```

 * ✅ Passwords will be **hashed** in the database.
-* 🔓 **Unencrypted passwords** will be printed to your terminal so you can use them for login.
+* 🔓 **Unencrypted passwords** will be printed to your terminal so you can use them for the login route, the login route will provide the JWT token which can be entered as a bearer token to access protected routes.

 ---